 - A plan of how you will cut costs to free up the extra cash;

 - Sales and cash-flow forecasts for at least the next six months;

 - Your determination to keep up with the repayments.

-Contacting HMRC to ask for TTP
+Contacting HMRC to ask for Time to Pay

 Once you have put the payment proposal together, it is then time to contact HMRC.
 It is advisable to work with an insolvency expert to help create your initial proposal and negotiate with HMRC on your behalf, as this will give you the greatest chance of success.

 The best way to contact HMRC is to call the Business Payment Support Service on 0300 200 3835, as telephone contact will enable HMRC to make a decision quickly.
 At this point, you will be advised by an interviewer of your rights and the potential penalties that may apply if you don’t keep to the arrangement, or if you falsify any of the information you provide.

 Making a Decision

 HMRC will only agree to a payment proposal if it is convinced your company lacks the ability to pay its taxes on time and is satisfied the proposal is reasonable regarding what the company can afford to pay.
 HMRC’s decision whether to accept your payment proposal is risk based, so if it believes your proposal carries a greater amount of risk, the interviewer may ask for further information before reaching a decision.
 If HMRC accepts your proposal, then the Time to Pay arrangement will start immediately.